Airbus fumes over UK ban on Super Puma helicopter flights

 They also highlight the short-term pressure felt by Airbus Group and suppliers over the grounding of the helicopter, which is a workhorse for the offshore oil and gas industry but which has suffered at least four accidents, including two fatal ones.

-Both Airbus Group and engine supplier Safran's (SAF.PA) helicopter-related earnings suffered last quarter, mainly due to lower service revenues as Super Pumas remained grounded, while Airbus Helicopters is preparing to cut jobs due to weak demand.
+Both Airbus Group and engine supplier Safran saw helicopter-related earnings suffer last quarter, mainly due to lower service revenues as Super Pumas remained grounded, while Airbus Helicopters is preparing to cut jobs due to weak demand.

 Britain and Norway both banned commercial flights by recently built Super Pumas after April's crash, in which the rotor blades spun off as a Super Puma was ferrying passengers from a Norwegian oil platform, killing 13 people.

-The European Aviation Safety Agency (EASA) later grounded recent models worldwide.
+The European Aviation Safety Agency (EASA) later grounded the aircraft worldwide.
 It lifted the ban earlier this month, after Airbus contained a potential weakness inside the gearbox.

 But the bans by Britain and Norway apply to the operators, who are regulated at a national level, and remain in force.